Disability Rights Commission

 - Studying and making recommendations to all City departments, committees and commissions on proposals to provide better access to facilities and services for people with disabilities and their families; and,

-- The Commission shall solicit comments and suggestions from citizens and organized groups regarding the concerns of citizens with disabilities.
+- Soliciting comments and suggestions from residents and organized groups regarding the concerns of those with disabilities.

 Minutes and Agendas (City Hall) - Visit the "Legislative Calendar" and select the Meeting Body.